CavernCrawlers/CavernCrawlers.github.io/Encumbrance_and_Equipment.md

 If the characters have no intent to haggle, simply forego any haggling rolls and use the price as listed (modified by quality and rarity as normal).

 ## Weapons
 The weapon tables below are not meant to be exhaustive, but represent those most commonly found in a typical western-style fantasy campaign.
 For more exotic weaponry from far off lands, it’s often easiest to simply find an equivalent entry on one of the below tables and modify it’s stats based on quality and rarity.
-For example, a katana could be interpreted as a rare good-quality arming sword (+1 to hit, x4 cost).
+For example, a katana could be interpreted as a _rare_ _excellent_-quality arming sword (+1 to hit, x4 cost).

-Some weapons will appear on multiple tables.
-This is because the tables are arranged by **Proficiency Group**.
-This means that the weapon in question may be used by a character proficient with any Proficiency Group under which the weapon appears (for example a Mace may be wielded by anyone with the Clubbing or Hafted weapon proficiency groups).
-This does not change the weapon's stats or use in any way.
-Proficiency Groups are simply groupings of weapons that are either similar enough in use that they may be used in broadly similar fashion or are commonly taught together.

 ### Weapon Properties
 - **2H**: This weapon requires 2 hands to wield.